 Mission

-We want documentation to carry intent, not just information.
+Documentation should carry intent, not just information.

 What we believe